steffenbb/WatchBuddy/README.md

 - Zero-config Docker setup: `docker compose build backend; docker compose up -d backend`
 - Persistent PostgreSQL and Redis volumes
 - Celery for background tasks and periodic updates
-- CSV bootstrap for initial candidate pool
 - All secrets stored in Redis (no .env files)
-- See `.github/copilot-instructions.md` for advanced workflows and debugging

 ---